Choke (sports): Baseball

 In 2004, the New York Yankees won the first three games of the American League Championship Series over the Boston Red Sox and held a 4–3 lead in the bottom of the ninth inning in Game 4, needing three outs to advance to the World Series.
 Closer Mariano Rivera gave up a walk and a single that allowed the tying run, and the Red Sox won on a 12th-inning walk-off home run by David Ortiz.
-The Yankees went on to lose the next three games to become the first team in history to lose a best-of-seven series after leading three games to none.
+The Yankees went on to lose the next three games to become the first team in baseball history to lose a best-of-seven series after leading three games to none.

 Cricket

 South Africa suffered upset losses against the West Indies in 1996 and New Zealand in 2011 and 2015.
-South Africa's win in the 1998 ICC KnockOut Trophy remains their only international tournament victory to date.

 In the 2013 Champions Trophy final against India, England batted second and got into a position of needing just 20 runs off the last 16 balls, with six wickets in hand, but lost four wickets in the space of eight balls and lost the match by five runs.